nx2177/123456/README.md

 Weights are:

-* Sampled once (e.g., from Gaussian distributions)
+* Sampled at the beginning, from i.i.d.
+Gaussian distributions.
 * Saved in a structured `weights.json` file
-* Reused across all evaluations to ensure **deterministic and reproducible results**
+* Can be reused across all evaluations to ensure **deterministic and reproducible results**

 Each weight dictionary is stored like: